 Coordinates: 49° 42′ 33.12″ N, 6° 32′ 57.84″ E

-The funerary monument was erected around 250 AD by two wealthy merchants of Celtic origin, the brothers Secundinius Aventinus and Secundinius Securus, for themselves and their deceased relatives.
+The funerary monument was erected around 250 AD by two wealthy merchants of Celtic origin, the brothers Secundinius Aventinus and Secundinius Securus.
+It was made for themselves and in memory of their deceased relatives.
 The monument of red and red-grey sandstone was richly adorned with reliefs depicting mythological scenes dealing with immortality (Achilles being dipped in the Styx, Perseus and Andromeda, the apotheosis of Hercules, Mars and Rhea Silvia, the Rape of Hylas), and the everyday life of the brothers who were engaged in the cloth trade (inspection, transport and sale of cloth, family meals).
-The originally coloured monument had the purpose to advertise the cloth business of the Secundinii family in the city of Augusta Treverorum (Trier).
+The originally coloured monument might additionaly have served as a form of advertisement of the cloth business of the Secundinii family in the city of Augusta Treverorum (Trier).
 For the Secundinii, their social status was directly connected to their success in the textile industry.
 The monument was crowned by a sculpture showing Jupiter and Ganymede taken to Olympus by an eagle.

 The Igel Column escaped destruction after the decline of the Roman Empire due to a misconception in the Middle Ages.
 A family scene depicted on the grave was interpreted as showing the marriage of Constantius Chlorus to Saint Helena, the mother of Constantine the Great.
 This mistake ultimately prevented the Roman monument from being torn down.